z-silver/elevator-chime/README.md

 Currently, we don't have syscalls.
 More test cases need to be written.
 There isn't a proper main function.
 We cannot parse source code, nor can we directly load compiled binaries.

-The only way to use this at the moment is to run `zig build test` from the command line.
+`zig build test` will execute the triangle numbers and short multiplication example programs.

+`zig build run` will execute the read syscall example program.

 Written against Zig version `0.12.1`.